mayaCostantini/sigstore-keycloak-setup/README.md

 # sigstore-keycloak-setup

-A guide for setting up Sigstore with Keycloak as an identity provider
+A guide for setting up Sigstore with Keycloak as an identity provider as in [Sigstore the Hard Way](https://sthw.decodebytes.sh/).

 ## Getting started